AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/integrate/advanced-usage.md

 | `timePeriodCanRecallMessage` | Set the time within which a message can be recalled.
 The default is 2 minutes. |
 | `avatarBorderWidth` | The width of the avatar border. |

-`EaseDateFormatConfig` provides the following configuration items:
+`ChatUIKitDateFormatConfig` provides the following configuration items:

 | Property | Description |
 |:---:|:---:|